 Some sites are only available to the public via organised tours.
 A visit during late-autumn or on a chilly-winter's day (or night!) will certainly help set a more macabre mood.

 Operating until 1998, Aradale Lunatic Asylum is Australia's biggest abandoned mental institution.
 13,000 patients and staff are said to have died over its 140 year history, some whom are reported to have never left the site.
 Today, tours are available within the historic buildings of the asylum.
 Thrill seekers can tour the J Ward, where the criminally insane were housed in often horrific conditions.

 Formerly known as the Mayday Hills Lunatic Asylum, the decommissioned Beechworth Asylum is reputedly one of the most haunted buildings in Australia.
-Founded in 1867 and closing its doors in only 1995, thousands of patients are said to have perished within its walls.
-The ghosts of past patients, a male doctor and kind matron have been spotted haunting its halls.
+Founded in 1867 and closing its doors as recently as 1995, thousands of patients are thought to have perished within its walls.
+The ghosts of past patients, a male doctor and a kind matron have been spotted haunting its halls.
 The building can only be accessed through guided tours, with occasional overnight events.

 The notorious Geelong Gaol closed its doors to visitors in 1991, reopening as a museum shortly after.
 Scores of both prisoners and staff lost their lives during its years of operation, and a total of six executions were held onsite.
 Those who visit the gaol for ghost tours and paranormal investigations have reportedly heard strange noises and experienced 'odd' vibes.

 Built as the Criterion Hotel in 1861, Dunolly's Railway Hotel is said to be haunted by the spirit of an old lady.
 Sit on a bed in the upper level and you may feel a paranormal push as she shoves you aside to get to the window.